isomerpages/pmo-nptd/media-centre/speeches/_posts/2015-08-28-post-opening-address-by-minister-grace-fu-at-the-launch-of-the-singapore-institute-of-directors-nominating-committee-guide-on-28-aug-2015.md

 _Second, implement family-friendly work practices that benefit both men and women._ Employers understand the importance of talent attraction and retention.
 And those who are able to help their employees better manage their work and family commitments will get the best out of employees.
 Men and women now aspire to have meaningful careers and fulfilling family lives.
 Businesses should therefore focus on building a performance-based culture which emphasises outcomes over physical presence in the office.
 This benefits both men and women, as more men seek to play a greater role at home, just as women are stepping up to take on more work responsibilities.

 One such company that understands the value of family-friendly work practices is KPMG Singapore.
-In addition to having flexible work arrangements, they have initiated “Mums & Pops @ KPMG”, a focus group that seeks to understand the needs of working parents in the company and champions ideas to promote work-life harmony.
-Ms Yvonne Chiu, Audit Partner at KPMG Singapore and Partner-in-Charge of “Mums & Pops” said, “Our people are at the heart of our policies and supporting them in their professional and personal growth is a key driver of our talent attraction and retention efforts.”<sup>10</sup>
+In addition to having flexible work arrangements, they have initiated “Mums &amp; Pops @ KPMG”, a focus group that seeks to understand the needs of working parents in the company and champions ideas to promote work-life harmony.
+Ms Yvonne Chiu, Audit Partner at KPMG Singapore and Partner-in-Charge of “Mums &amp; Pops” said, “Our people are at the heart of our policies and supporting them in their professional and personal growth is a key driver of our talent attraction and retention efforts.”<sup>10</sup>

 The Government supports working parents through parental leave provisions.
 We have just announced an increase in Government-paid paternity leave from 1 to 2 weeks in the recent Jubilee Package.
 We are also continuing to make significant improvements to the accessibility, affordability and quality of pre-school.
 Through the Work-Life Grant, Government provides funding support to encourage more employers to implement flexible work arrangements.